Itelina/Itelina.github.io/about.md

 permalink: /about/
 ---

 I am a management consultant / aspiring data scientist with background in Economics from Princeton University.
-I live in NYC with my husband and a plant (don't really remember its type ...)
+I live in NYC with my husband and a pet plant (don't really remember its type ...)

 ### Contact me